5 easy ways to incorporate healthy foods into daily life

 We all love to snack, don’t we?
 Be it from hunger pangs between meals, because of stress, while watching telly or just boredom.
 There’s no point in eating a healthy breakfast, soup and salad for lunch and then gulping down a packet of crisps or biscuits.
 Though that is often what we do when the late afternoon or midnight cravings set in.

 There is one solution – DON’T keep unhealthy snacks at home and DO keep healthy snacks within easy reach.

-TIP: Other easy, healthy snack ideas include pumpkin and sunflower seeds, yogurt, low-fat cheese, walnuts and almonds, peanut butter on oatcakes and veggie sticks dipped in hummus.
+- Other easy, healthy snack ideas include pumpkin and sunflower seeds, yogurt, low-fat cheese, peanut butter on oatcakes and veggie sticks dipped in hummus.

 4. Add the yucky stuff to the yummy dishes

 Ok, so broccoli might not be the yummiest thing in the world, but it is awesome for your health.
 Instead of eating it plain-boiled, why not hide it in a soup or a vegetable bake?
 Let tastier ingredients disguise the taste, and you’ll feel a whole lot better for having eaten your greens too!